leftys/youtrack-cli/README.md

 # Youtrack CLI

 Command line interface for Youtrack designed to suit [Quantlane](http://quantlane.com/) workflow.
+Written for Python 2 because of official `youtrack` library incompatible with Python 3.
+This code is Python 3 compatible though.

 # Set-up